ngadiyar93/ngadiyar93.github.io/Random.md

 I used to be an avid reader (I still am a bibliophile) of Enid Blyton, Agatha Christie, Jeffrey Archer, Sidney Sheldon, Jack Higgins, and J.K.
 Rowling.
 Off late I don't find much time to engage in reading.
 However, when I do, my Kindle likely won't have battery charged up.
 If it does, I still do read ocassionally.
 I am working on a graduate student guide - a collection of my experience and experience of my colleagues in graduate school.
 I hope to publish it along with my PhD dissertation.

 #### Philately and Numismatics
-I started collecting stamps and coins at the age of 6, when a Norweigian friend of my grandparents' (who was also a Gandhi admirer) gifted me her collection of Gandhi stamps from across the world.
+I started collecting stamps and coins at the age of 6, when a Norweigian friend of my grandparents' (who was a M.K.
+Gandhi admirer) gifted me her collection of stamps with M.K.
+Gandhi on them from different countries across the world.
-To date I have approximately ten thousand stamps and approximately seven thousand coins + currency bills.
+To date I have approximately ten thousand stamps and approximately seven thousand coins + currency from over 40 countries.

 #### Cooking
 I am quite proficient at cooking South and North Indian, Indo-Chinese, and Continental dishes.
 My favourite however remains vegetarian south indian food.
 I find cooking as a great stress reliever when I have a lot of work!
 I did try my hand at food blogging with a friend back in 2017 and [here is the blog](https://2hungrymen.blogspot.com/).

 #### Quizzing
 I was a proficient quizzer and participated (and won) over 30 quizzes in topics ranging from business, sports, science & technology right from school, through my undergraduate years.
-I have also hosted a few quizzes at corporates events and inter-college fests in India.
+I have also hosted a few quizzes at corporates events and inter-college events in India.

 #### Music
 I am deeply interested in the Indian classical music. _Hindustani / North Indian_ and _Carnatic / South Indian_ are two variants of the Indian classical music.
-I was introduced to music at a very young age by my mother who is a trained Hindustani-violinist and has performed several concerts.
+I was introduced to music at a very young age by my mother who is a trained Hindustani-violinist with several concerts to her credit.

 I started off training in Carnatic classical music at the age of 7 and continued until the age of 12.
 However, I couldn't continue later.
 But to this day, I listen to Indian classical music (Hindustani and Carnatic) when I work - I find it really soothing.
 My favourite raga is the *Hamsadhwani*.
 I am somewhat deaf to rock, pop, metal and other forms of music.
 I find them quite harsh on my ears.